myklemykle/stateless/README.md

 * `unittest` -- build and unit-test the distrotron contract
 * `stubtest` -- build and unit-test the stub contract

-* `simtest` -- run the simulator tests

 * `sandbox_start` -- start the sandbox test environment
 * `sandboxtest` -- run most of the sandbox tests
 * `sandboxtest_all` -- run all of the sandbox tests
 * `mintbasetest` -- test the distro contract against Mintbase's contract, instead of against the stub.  (testnet only)

-NOTE: The sandbox tests run in a live blockchain instance, such as [the NEAR end-to-end sandbox test environment](https://docs.near.org/docs/develop/contracts/sandbox)
+The sandbox tests require a live blockchain instance, such as [the NEAR end-to-end sandbox test environment](https://docs.near.org/docs/develop/contracts/sandbox)

-Because M1 Mac users can't yet build the sandbox locally, these sandbox tests can be cofigured to run in a remote instance.

-Or, they can be run in the NEAR testnet.
-(Caution: testing in NEAR testnet is slower, and if you test too often you may be temporarily throttled.)
+THey may also be run in the NEAR testnet.
+However, testing in NEAR testnet is slower, and if you test too often you may be temporarily throttled.
 The inline doc in tests/sandbox/sandbox.tests.js has instructions how to configure the sandbox tests for a local sandbox, a remote sandbox or testnet.

 ## Warnings: